scenerystack/community/docs/reference/api/alpenglow/WGSLString.md

 # WGSLString

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/WGSLString.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/WGSLString.ts) for the most up-to-date information.

 ## Overview

 Represents a string of WGSL code (which may have dependencies which it can add to a blueprint).